roemvaar/cs_notes/docs/algorithms/bfs.md

 }
 ```

-If you are asked to implement BFS, the key thing to remember is the use of the queue.
+If you are asked to implement BFS, the key thing to remember is using a queue.
 The rest of the algorithm flows from this fact.